suchetaswabhav/npm-multiple-textbox/README.md

 # MultipleTextbox

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.
+This project was generated with [Angular CLI] version 8.3.6.

-The module integrates testboxes which can be added  or subtracted and this can be done randomly also.
+The module integrates textboxes which can be added or subtracted and this can be done randomly also.

 # How to include this module in my Application -